spiritLHLS/traffmonetizer-one-click-command-installation/README.md

 3. Use Watchtower for automatic mirror update without manual update and re-entry of parameters.

+(Watchtower is a utility that automates the updating of Docker images and containers.
+It monitors all running containers and related images, and automatically pulls the latest image and uses parameters when initially deployed to restart the corresponding container.)

 ## Notes

 - Verified on AMD64 and ARM